mo7mmed77/Behavior_Cloning/README.md

 ![alt text][image3]

 as it can be seen the MSE for test set is very low and decreasing with each epoch, which means that the model should be accurate.
 The validation set are not decreasing , this could be due to the high number of data used during training (117,102 samples), However, this value is small enough that the model should generalize well.

+#### Summary of Issues
+* The GPU sometimes are not identified when starting the model for training.
+This was sometimes solved by restarting the environment.
+* The memory is sometimes too low for the training of the model.
+This was solved by closing any other applications that takes too much memory.
+* The car will drive into the offroad exit.
+This was solved by adding more data during that turn.